Here's why the chances of a government shutdown just went up

 - This week alone, he tweeted seven times about the GA-6 special election.

 And Americans are starting to take notice.
-According to a Quinnipiac poll released Thursday, 50% of Americans say Trump is NOT spending enough time at the White House, versus 38% who say he's spending the "right amount of time," and just 2% who say he's spending TOO much time.
+According to a Quinnipiac poll released Thursday, 50 percent of Americans say Trump is NOT spending enough time at the White House, versus 38 percent who say he's spending the "right amount of time," and just 2 percent who say he's spending TOO much time.

 On Trump's meeting at Mar-a-Lago with two former Colombia presidents trying to sink that country's peace deal